nate-double-u/k8s-sig-release/release-team/role-handbooks/docs/README.md

 In addition to the time requirements above, a Docs Lead must:

 - Have the ability to add a milestone to issues, so must be a member of the [website milestone maintainers](https://github.com/orgs/kubernetes/teams/website-milestone-maintainers/).
-Access can be requested by creating a [PR](https://github.com/kubernetes/org/pull/2235) against `kubernetes/org` repo.
+Access can be requested by creating a [PR](https://github.com/kubernetes/org/pull/2235) against the `kubernetes/org` repo.
 > Note: access to see [website milestone maintainers](https://github.com/orgs/kubernetes/teams/website-milestone-maintainers/) is restricted to Kubernetes GitHub org members
 - Have the ability to `/approve` PRs.
-Access can be requested by creating a [PR](https://github.com/kubernetes/website/pull/20351) against `main` branch.
+Access can be requested by creating a [PR](https://github.com/kubernetes/website/pull/20351) against the `main` branch.

 ### Prerequisites for Shadows